his-interop/jaxcsd/README.md

 As highlighted this is an alpha version of the project and a lot of work needs to be done.

-* There is need to introduce quality assurance testing in JaxCsd.
+* To introduce quality assurance testing in JaxCsd.
-* Incorporate javadoc and site for the project.
+* To incorporate javadoc and site for the project.
 * To setup wiki for JaxCsd
-* To install jaxcsd in Maven Central
+* To install jaxcsd artifact in Maven Central